 Ease into it

 One plan doesn’t fit all.
-This is probably the piece of advice everyone hates because we can’t give you the perfect plan, there’s no such thing as one that works for everyone!
+This is probably the piece of advice everyone hates because I can’t give you the perfect plan, there’s no such thing as one that works for everyone!
 You just have to ease into it and find what works for you.
 If you’re used to eating before your workouts and jump straight into a long intense morning workout then you might end up feeling not so great.
 Your body won’t be used to it and your performance can take a hit.
 So before jumping in, ease your way into it by doing a short low-intensity fasted workout and see how you feel.
 You can start by doing fasted cardio and save your lifting sesh for when you’re in a fed state.
 Or lift weights, but keep it at a lower weight and intensity.
 The next day increase the time you workout and your intensity a little bit to see how you feel, continue to do that for the first week, or until you find what feels right.

 Some will find that they prefer to do fasted cardio and lift in the evening after they’ve had a meal or snack.
 Others prefer to do their cardio and strength training fasted.
 None of those are wrong, it’s just a matter of personal preference.
 Easing into fasted training will allow you to find what works best for you.
 So remember, start with a shorter time and lower intensity then increase until you find the best way to implement your training with your fasting schedule.